-Computer errors are common occurrence, and Windows 10 users have reported “CreateProcess Failed Code 740” error on Windows 10.
+Computer errors are a common occurrence, and Windows 10 users have reported “CreateProcess Failed Code 740” error on Windows 10.
 So what is this error and how can we fix it on Windows 10?

 “CreateProcess Failed Code 740” Error And How To Fix It On Windows 10?

-Solution 1 – Run the desired application as administrator
+Solution 2 – Run the desired application as administrator

-Users report that this error occurs when you don’t have enough privileges to run certain application on Windows 10, and if you have this error on your computer, make sure that you’re using administrator account on Windows 10.
-In addition, you can always run the desired app as administrator in order to resolve this issue.
+Users report that this error occurs when you don’t have enough privileges to run the certain application on Windows 10, and if you have this error on your computer, make sure that you’re using an administrator account on Windows 10.
+In addition, you can always run the desired app as an administrator in order to resolve this issue.
 To do that, follow these simple steps:

 - Find the app that is giving you “CreateProcess Failed Code 740” and right click it.

 - Choose Run as administrator from the menu.

 Your application should now start without any problems.
 As you can see, this is a simple workaround, but the only downside is that you’ll have to repeat this process every time you want to run that specific app.
 Of course, you can set to permanently run a specific application as administrator by following these instructions:

 - Locate the application that is giving you “CreateProcess Failed Code 740” error and right click it.

 - When Properties window opens, navigate to the Compatibility tab.